bharat-thotakura/qLDPC/README.md

 See the [`examples`](https://github.com/qLDPCOrg/qLDPC/tree/main/examples) directory for some demonstrations and use-cases.

-Where possible, this library strives to support codes over arbitrary finite (Galois) fields -- that is, for qudits of any prime power dimension.
+Where possible, this library strives to support codes over arbitrary finite (Galois) fields -- that is, for Galois qudits of any prime power dimension.
 Circuit-related utilities are, however, limited to qubit codes.

 ## 📦 Installation